dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 ##### Dictionaries
 An unordered dynamic collection of key-value pairs.
-The keys must be invariable, the values could be both invariable and variable.
+The keys must be immutable, the values could be both immutable and mutable.
-Like the sets are dictionaries denoted with curly brackets, but dictionaries could be empty.
+Like sets, dictionaries are written with curly brackets, but dictionaries can be empty.
 Both the keys and values can be of any datatype.
 Some examples:
 ```javascript